History of the Jews in the Balearic Islands: Uprising in 1435

 Twenty years later (1435) the calamity dreaded by Simon Duran occurred.
 To set the people against the Jews, a rumor was spread that the Jews of Palma had crucified a Saracen during Holy Week.
 The Jews charged with this crime were promptly put in chains.
 Their fellow-Jews interceded, and at the bidding of the governor they were removed from the episcopal keep and taken to the state prison.
 The clergy, enraged at this step, incited people against the governor, and still more violently against the Jews.
 A tribunal, composed chiefly of Dominicans and Franciscans, was formed and resorted to torture as a means of gaining information.
 One of the imprisoned Jews was stretched on the rack; he confessed to everything asked of him, and named as partners in the crime all whose names were suggested to him.
 A merchant, Astruc Sibili, asked to see the governor, his request was accepted, and he blamed the whole Jewish community for the offence.
 This led to a riot in Palma, in which Christians chased the Jews into the mountains.
 The infuriated mob found most of the Jews involved, dragged them from their hiding-places, and led them back to Palma in exultation.
 After five days' proceedings, the expectant populace was notified of the sentence pronounced on the Jews.
 Astruc Sibili and three accomplices were to be burned alive, but in case they submitted to baptism their sentence would be "reduced" to dying upon the gallows.
 Astruc Sibili accepted baptism, and all the others seduced by promises followed his example.
 On the representations of the clergy the governor granted them their lives.

 A few faithful Jews succeeded in making their escape.
 The synagogue had been ruined several years before, and though now and then a Jew settled on the islands, there came to be practically no Jews there.
 The Catholic Monarchs passed the Alhambra Decree expelling Jews from Spain, and the Spanish Inquisition began its work.
 In 1506, twenty-two Jews, condemned, though either dead or absent, were burned in effigy; again, in 1509 and 1510, some Jews were publicly burned in effigy; and in 1511 sixty-two Jews who had escaped from the Inquisition were punished in the same way.

-The secret Jews, in great number on the island of Majorca, were not called "Maranos" or "New Christians," but "people from the Calle" or Chuetas.
+The secret Jews, in great number on the island of Mallorca, were not called "Maranos" or "New Christians," but "people from the Calle" or Chuetas.

-A number of well-known rabbis and scholars from Catalonia and Provence dwelt on the island of Majorca.
-Among them were: Shem-Tov Falcon, who instituted there a number of ritual observances; Aaron ha-Kohen, who wrote his ritual code, "Orchot Chaim," at Majorca; Joseph Caspi, a well-known writer; Isaac ben Nathan, diligent translator from the Arabic; and the physicians Moses Rimos and Eleazar Ardot, the latter of whom was born on Majorca, as was also Simon ben Tsemach Duran.
+A number of well-known rabbis and scholars from Catalonia and Provence dwelt on the island of Mallorca.
+Among them were: Shem-Tov Falcon, who instituted there a number of ritual observances; Aaron ha-Kohen, who wrote his ritual code, "Orchot Chaim," at Mallorca; Joseph Caspi, a well-known writer; Isaac ben Nathan, diligent translator from the Arabic; and the physicians Moses Rimos and Eleazar Ardot, the latter of whom was born on Mallorca, as was also Simon ben Tsemach Duran.